2019 TOURNAMENT SCHEDULES & SCORES

-Online Affidavits.
-This step-by-step tutorial will help walk you through the process.
-This new resource automatically plots players on league boundary maps and creates a ready-to-print complete affidavit, ready for the appropriate signatures.
-Little League is strongly encouraging all to use this system.
+This resource automatically plots players on league boundary maps and creates a ready-to-print complete affidavits, ready for the appropriate signatures.
+Hand written affidavits are no longer acceptable.

 1. Place the 5 Thresholds and the days of rest on the affidavit just as soon as the pitcher is replaced or the game is finished and get the score keeper to sign it.